open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/common/libs/ConfigMgr/README.rst.txt

 #. ``examples/sample_client.cpp``
 #. ``examples/sample_getvalue.cpp``

-All of the Cpp example executables are in the ``build/examples/`` directory.
-To run them, execute the following command:
+All of the CPP example executables are in the ``build/examples/`` directory.
+To run them, run the following command:

 Before executing any of the examples, please run below command from ``build/examples/``